KyPython/Easy-Flow/OBSERVABILITY.md

 - **Backend NEVER sends anything to Kafka** ❌
 - Worker is never contacted, so no trace ID in worker logs ✅ (This is expected!)

 **This is NOT a trace propagation issue** - it's a workflow logic issue.
-The backend orchestrator (`rpa-system-backend`) decides there are no steps to execute BEFORE dispatching any jobs to the automation worker.

 **How to Debug This:**
 1. **Check backend logs** for why steps weren't executed:
    ```logql
    {job="easyflow-backend"} |= "NO_STEPS_EXECUTED" |= "steps_total"
    ```
-   Look for logs showing `steps_total: 2, steps_executed: 0`

 2. **Add a debug/logging step** to force the backend to dispatch at least one job:
    - Create a simple "logger" step that does nothing but print its input